valoriePH/valoriePH/README.md

 <3

 - Learning how to use Godot, work in Linux, Lua and Python scripting, etc
-- You can reach me over on my Bluesky (valorieph) or cohost (princeharweda)
+- You can find me on Bluesky if you would like to chat!
-- She / they
+-

 - Scripting and writing code is done purely as a hobbyist activity for me.
 - Junior level programmer, knows Python, Lua, GDScript.
 Understands fundamentals to adapt to many other languages if needed
 - Worked with Linux desktop distros including Mint, Ubuntu.
-- I hope to make shorter games and gadgets for now.
-I don't plan on any huge project as of current day.

 Computer specs
 - OS: Windows 11
-- CPU: AMD Ryzen 5 5600X 6c12t CPU
+- CPU: AMD Ryzen 5 5900X
 - GPU: NVIDIA GeForce RTX 3060 Ti
 - RAM: 32GB DDR4-3600
 - PSU: EVGA 650W PSU